Administration blocks ‘urgent’ whistleblower disclosure

 Trump tapped Maguire, a former Navy official, as acting intelligence director in August, after the departure of Director Dan Coats, a former Republican senator who often clashed with the president, and the retirement of Sue Gordon, a career professional in the No. 2 position.

-Maguire has refused to discuss details of the whistleblower complaint, but he has been subpoenaed by the House panel and is expected to testify publicly next Thursday.
-Both Maguire and the inspector general, Michael Atkinson, are also expected next week at the Senate intelligence committee.
+Maguire has refused to discuss details of the whistleblower complaint, but he has been subpoenaed by the House panel and is expected to testify publicly Sept.
+26. Maguire and the inspector general, Michael Atkinson, also are expected next week at the Senate intelligence committee.

 Atkinson wrote in letters that Schiff released Thursday that he and Maguire had hit an “impasse” over the acting director’s decision not to share the complaint with Congress.